softwareguru/airflowsummit-website/site/content/en/faq/_index.md

 ## Is there a code of conduct?
 Yes.
-Airflow Summit aims to provide a harrassment-free experience to all participants.
+Airflow Summit aims to provide a harrasment-free experience to all participants.
 Please review our [Code of Conduct](/coc).